 In Grosset an important factor in holding that the justification defence did not apply was that the claimant would probably never have shown the film if the employer had made the reasonable adjustments it should have made to reduce his stress – so one might say there was no unfairness.
 Again the EAT in Pnaiser commented there was no unfairness on the facts.

-However what if the former line manager in Pnaiser had explained (untruthfully) to the new employer that her comment about unsuitability related to the claimant’s performance in the job, not sickness absence?
+But what if the former line manager in Pnaiser had explained (untruthfully) to the new employer that her comment about unsuitability related to the claimant’s performance in the job, not sickness absence?
 Generally, what if an employer had done all it reasonably could to make itself aware of relevant facts, and had made any reasonable adjustments?
+Or what if it had failed to make reasonable adjustments where it was not liable for that failure as such (under s.20) because it did not know and could not reasonably be expected to know of the relevant disadvantage?
 One can see a tribunal being under pressure to allow the justification defence.
-Allowing this defence may be more difficult in the light of DWP v Boyers (bailii.org), 2020, where the EAT said that in justification one should focus on the outcome rather than the actions and thought processes of managers.

-However we will have to wait for cases to clarify the justification defence in this context.
+However we will have to wait for further cases to clarify the justification defence in this context.